Why this matters

 Mississippi cottage food laws: what is the short version?

-Mississippi does not require state registration for the cottage food lane.
+Mississippi does not require state registration for basic cottage food sales.
 The annual gross sales cap is $35,000.
-Mississippi allows seller delivery for cottage food sellers in the current data.
+Mississippi allows seller delivery for cottage food sellers.

-Do I need a cottage food license in Mississippi?
+Do I need a cottage food license or permit in Mississippi?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
 Mississippi may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Mississippi?

-Mississippi's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Mississippi's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, meat, poultry, fish, shellfish.